moustafa19m/netflix/Instructions.md

 9. __Adding More Tests__: I added tests for the API and the set that I created.
 I would also want to add tests to the service itself and the web package.

 10. __Monitoring__: We would want to watch the performance of the service as well as the processes that it runs.
-To that end, we woudl need to leverage a monitoring system such as Prometheus and a log aggregator such as Datadog.
+To that end, we would need to leverage a monitoring system such as Prometheus and a log aggregator such as Datadog.
 This will also require the addition of searchable and IDed log statements.
 I attemted this effort in the project by creating a ULID for each request, but I would like to add more logs and more infomation per log, such as user, calling ip, etc.